laravel-liberu/documentation/docs/backend/enums.md

 enumeration like capabilities
 - provides an `EnumServiceProvider` class that can be extended with a local implementation
 - various utility methods are available for the Enum class
-- automatic registration of enums within Enso, giving you the option to have the desired enums to the application state, even from within packages
+- automatic registration of enums within Liberu, giving you the option to have the desired enums to the application state, even from within packages

 ## Usage